Frequently Asked Questions

 Absolutely not.
 Recruitment is a time to meet members of our sororities and assess whether you wish to join a sorority.
 You are encouraged to participate in Recruitment because it is an excellent opportunity to learn about sorority life.
 If you decide not to join, you still will have made several friends throughout the recruitment process and now you will be a little more familiar with their experiences as a sorority member.

 6. How do I decide which sororities I prefer?

 Each potential new member will have a different experience in each group.
 Ask yourself a few questions as you participate in recruitment: Are these women you can truly feel are your sisters?
 Are the goals of the organization similar to your own?
 A sorority should be a second home.
 The answers to your questions should guide you to the right house for you.
-Your Rho Chi will also be of great help in guiding you through the recruitment process and figuring out which chapter is the best fit for you.
+Your Recruitment Counselor will also be of great help in guiding you through the recruitment process and figuring out which chapter is the best fit for you.